learn-co-curriculum/SENG-LIVE-Phase-2-ProjectShowcase/04_react_forms/slide.md

 <br>

-State is a very integral part of the way that React applications operate and DOM manipulation to occur.
-React prefers using state to update the forms and keep track of the form fields values, making them controlled inputs.
-What our user sees in the input fields reflects the value of the state associated with that field.
+- State is a very integral part of the way that React applications render and manipulate the DOM.
+- React prefers using state to update the forms and keep track of the form fields values, making them controlled inputs, rather than letting form inputs manage their own internal state (through their value).
+- What our user sees in the input fields reflects the value of the state associated with that field.
+- Example: Doing this allows us to make an edit form populated with a project's previously saved values for the inputs by setting the formState to match the saved record.